How we’ve gotten to where we are today

 A home in the community

-In October of 2011, the Perry Township Trustees donated office space to New Leaf, New Life at 1010 South Walnut St. At this location, NLNL has helped hundreds of ex-offenders secure clothing, hygiene products, bus tickets, and referrals to helpful social service agencies.
-The office serves as a positive environment where ex-offenders know there’s someone available to support them.
-We are ever expanding in our services and hope to help even more people succeed in their transition back into society.
+In October of 2011, the Perry Township Trustees donated office space to New Leaf, New Life at 1010 South Walnut St. At this location, NLNL has helped thousands of individuals secure clothing, hygiene products, bus tickets, obtain personal documentation and provided referrals to other social service agencies.
+The Transition Support Center serves as a positive environment where individuals know there’s someone available to support them.
+We continue to expand services in response to the expressed needs of program participants and allies.